-Really fun, even if it is a bit odd; I mean, crazy gypsy lady or not, surely someone explained what mortgaging your house meant to her?!
+Really fun, even if it is a bit odd; I mean, crazy old lady or not, surely someone explained what mortgaging your house meant to her?!

 Anyway, I'd recommend for some gore, fantasy violence and shock value.
 And it's very loud!